DT-sudo/cub3D/README.md

 # cub3D

-*This project has been created as part of the 42 curriculum by olcherno.*
+*This project has been created as part of the 42 curriculum by olcherno and dtereshc.*

 ## Description